-eLearning is all about two core activities: giving learners access to training content and testing their familiarity with it.
-The rest (managing course content, handling user accounts, reading reports) is mostly dressing (and administrative minutiae) on top of these two things.
+Historically, online training is based on two core activities: giving learners access to training content and testing their familiarity with it.
+The rest (from managing course content to exporting learner reports) is mostly an extra layer on top of these two.

 A Test in TalentLMS (as in real life, come to think of it), is defined as a series of Questions.